-- (a) Except as provided by subsection (b) below, the electronic filing and serving of court documents is wholly optional. - (b) Upon the motion of a party and for good cause shown, a district court may order the parties in a particular case to electronically file and serve court documents that are permitted to be electronically filed under Rule 3.3.
+- (a) Except as provided by subsection (b) below, the electronic filing and serving of court documents is wholly optional. - (b) Upon the motion of a party and for good cause shown, a district court or a county court may order the parties in a particular case to electronically file and serve court documents that are permitted to be electronically filed under Rule 3.3.